metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_extension_service_v1alpha1_manifest.md

 Required:

-- `services` (Attributes List) Services specifies the set of Kubernetes Service resources thatreceive GRPC extension API requests.If no weights are specified for any of the entries inthis array, traffic will be spread evenly across all theservices.Otherwise, traffic is balanced proportionally to theWeight field in each entry. (see [below for nested schema](#nestedatt--spec--services))
+- `services` (Attributes List) Services specifies the set of Kubernetes Service resources that receive GRPC extension API requests.
+If no weights are specified for any of the entries in this array, traffic will be spread evenly across all the services.
+Otherwise, traffic is balanced proportionally to the Weight field in each entry. (see [below for nested schema](#nestedatt--spec--services))

 Optional:

-- `circuit_breaker_policy` (Attributes) CircuitBreakerPolicy specifies the circuit breaker budget across the extension service.If defined this overrides the global circuit breaker budget. (see [below for nested schema](#nestedatt--spec--circuit_breaker_policy))
+- `circuit_breaker_policy` (Attributes) CircuitBreakerPolicy specifies the circuit breaker budget across the extension service.
+If defined this overrides the global circuit breaker budget. (see [below for nested schema](#nestedatt--spec--circuit_breaker_policy))
 - `load_balancer_policy` (Attributes) The policy for load balancing GRPC service requests.
-Note that the'Cookie' and 'RequestHash' load balancing strategies cannot be usedhere. (see [below for nested schema](#nestedatt--spec--load_balancer_policy))
+Note that the 'Cookie' and 'RequestHash' load balancing strategies cannot be used here. (see [below for nested schema](#nestedatt--spec--load_balancer_policy))
-- `protocol` (String) Protocol may be used to specify (or override) the protocol used to reach this Service.Values may be h2 or h2c.
+- `protocol` (String) Protocol may be used to specify (or override) the protocol used to reach this Service.
+Values may be h2 or h2c.
 If omitted, protocol-selection falls back on Service annotations.
-- `protocol_version` (String) This field sets the version of the GRPC protocol that Envoy uses tosend requests to the extension service.
-Since Contour always uses thev3 Envoy API, this is currently fixed at 'v3'.
-However, otherprotocol options will be available in future.
+- `protocol_version` (String) This field sets the version of the GRPC protocol that Envoy uses to send requests to the extension service.
+Since Contour always uses the v3 Envoy API, this is currently fixed at 'v3'.
+However, other protocol options will be available in future.
 - `timeout_policy` (Attributes) The timeout policy for requests to the services. (see [below for nested schema](#nestedatt--spec--timeout_policy))
 - `validation` (Attributes) UpstreamValidation defines how to verify the backend service's certificate (see [below for nested schema](#nestedatt--spec--validation))